 (see: http://en.forums.wordpress.com/topic/affiliate-link?replies=73 for details)

-WordPress therefore, is not suitable for the business that wishes to make money from certain affiliate marketing or MLM links.
+WordPress.com is not suitable for a business that wishes to make money from certain affiliate marketing or MLM links.
 If that is your business plan, a hosted website (paid) is a better option.

 Further, if a decision is made to use a free blog exclusively, one should be aware of the limitations of free hosted services, in particular if the blog is an income generator.
 Be warned that regardless of how wonderful and popular your blog is, it exists on the Internet at the host’s discretion.
 If the host opts to shut down its services or your blog, it may do so without warning and recompense.
 Simply, any income generated from your blog (and any content included) is potentially at risk of non-existence at any time.

-Other issues to consider with free blog hosting are bandwidth (pages slow to load), content size limitations, and support concerns.
-Consider the free blog host with thousands of visitors slowing your page load; people will become impatient and navigate to other sites.
+Other issues to consider with free blog hosting are bandwidth (slow page load), content size limitations, and support concerns.
+Consider the free blog host with thousands of visitors slowing your page load – people will become impatient and navigate to other sites.
 This scenario is not atypical; countless numbers of websites and blogs exist on the Internet in addition to yours and may bog down even the best maintained sites.

 A common solution may involve starting with a free blog host and once solid visitor numbers are achieved, migrating to a web host.
 Here is a list from consumer-rankings.com of the best web hosting services for 2012.
 Of course, there may be disadvantages to this strategy as well: Site ranking may be negatively impacted and will take time to recover.
 There is also a risk of losing some ‘regular visitors’ and in turn, a drop in earnings from the website.